TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/2RecruitmentPhase.md

 ![SelectionScoringChart](../HigherFunctions/Appendices/SelectionScoringChart.png)

-Be aware that specific criteria for these positions have been established.
-Relevant documents can be found on the right-hand side of [this intranet page](https://intranet.tudelft.nl/-/performance-wp-criteria?p_l_back_url=%2Fsearch%3Fq%3Dwp%2Bcriteria) (set language to NL if the documents are not visible)
+Be aware that specific criteria for these positions have been established on the topics research, education, leadership and valorisation.
+Relevant documents can be found on the right-hand side of [this intranet page](https://intranet.tudelft.nl/-/performance-wp-criteria?p_l_back_url=%2Fsearch%3Fq%3Dwp%2Bcriteria)

 During the selection day, the candidates have to give a presentation and a trial lecture and they are interviewed.